Tondoshi/trezor-suite/docs/data/aws.md

 # AWS Analytics: Info & Changelog

-_For a deep technical info (mainly for developers) please see [aws-technical](aws-technical.md) document._
+_For a deeper technical writeup of analytics processes intended for developers, please see [aws-technical](aws-technical.md)._

-Both web and desktop Suite applications collect anonymous data about how a user interacts with them.
-Analytics is not mandatory and not all users have it enabled, as it can be optted out during the onboarding process or later in the settings in the general tab.
-However, by default, it is enabled in the onboarding process and if the user does not opt out, the application starts to track his interactions immediately after the onboarding process is completed.
+Trezor Suite can be set to collect real-world data to improve the performance of both web and desktop apps.
+This anonymous data is only shared by users who have usage data tracking enabled.

+Data tracking can be toggled on or off at any time through the Trezor Suite settings menu.

+By default, analytics will be enabled immediately following the onboarding process, and the application will starts to track events and errors.
+Users are given the option to disable data collection before completing the onboarding.

 ## Anonymous data:

 Collected data are anonymous.
-This means that Suite does not track any data leaking information about a device or a user such as:
+This means that **Suite does not track** personal information and can not be used to view particular users' balances.

+Among the data **not collected** by analytics:
-- Device id
+- Device ids
 - Public keys
 - Particular amounts
 - Transaction ids

-- etc.
+When data tracking is enabled, Trezor Suite collects functional information that can be used to directly improve the app, such as:

+- Events triggered by a user during a session
+- Hardware, operating system and setup of the connected device
+- Errors encountered during a session

 ## Changelog